HannanMaxwell/Assignment-1/README.md

 - `git merge`: Git merge, merges all the branches into one branch.

 - `git checkout`: Git checkout is used to change to a different branch.

+## My Unique Touch

+There are things that set me apart from others:

+-I'm confident.
+-I understand people on a deeper level.
+-People often say I make friends easily (social.)
+-I'm an honest person.